2brownc/grind75-js/src/array/ThreeSum/README.md

 *Select `low` and `high` pointers:*

-Then traverse the remaining section of `nums` with two pointers `low` which is at the start of the section and `high` which is at the `end`.
+Then traverse the remaining section of `nums`, which begins after the pivot, with two pointers `low` which is at the start of the section and `high` which is at the `end`.

 *Adjust `low` and `high` pointers so the `sum` is `0`:*